Vedran Ješe

 Vedran Ješe born (born 3 February 1981) is a Croatian footballer who currently plays for HNK Primorac Biograd na Moru.

 Club career

 Born in Banja Luka, where he practiced handball, Ješe took up football after emigrating to Zagreb at 13 years of age, at HAŠK.
 Soon he was scouted and taken into the NK Zagreb academy where he started his professional career.
 With Zagreb he won the Croatian First Football League title in the 2001/02 season.
 In September 2004, due to political pressure, he joined Dinamo Zagreb, staying one season at the club before moving on to Inter Zaprešić.

 Ješe signed a 3-year contract for FC Thun in 2006.

 On 15 September 2009, he signed for FK Olimpik Sarajevo.
-On 31 January 2010, he signed for Greek side Kavala FC.
+On 31 January 2010, he signed for Greek side Kavala.
 Playing there for only one season he then joined NK Široki Brijeg.
 Playing there until the summer of 2014 when he signed for NK Zadar.